Lucas (rapper): 2018–2019: Debut with NCT, WayV, SuperM, and solo activities

-2020–present: NCT 2020, Kick Back, and hiatus
+2020–2023: NCT 2020, Kick Back, hiatus, and departure from NCT and WayV

 In October 2020, Lucas returned to perform with NCT for the first time since "Black on Black" in 2018 for the second group-wide project, NCT 2020, featuring all 23 members.
 He participated in the album Resonance Pt.
 1 on the songs "Make A Wish (Birthday Song)" and its English version, "Faded In My Last Song", and "Volcano" by NCT U, as well as "Nectar" by WayV.
 He also participated in the all-members single "Resonance".

 On 10 March 2021, WayV released their third EP, Kick Back, with the lead single of the same name.
 The album became the group's first number one album on Gaon Album Chart.

 Lucas rejoined Keep Running as a regular cast member for its ninth season.

 On 25 August 2021, Lucas was scheduled to release the single "Jalapeño" alongside fellow WayV member Hendery.
 However, following controversy arising from his alleged past relationships, SM Entertainment and Label V announced that the release, as well as its promotions, had been postponed.
 Lucas also announced that he would temporarily halt his activities with WayV.

+On 10 May 2023, SM Entertainment announced that Lucas would be departing from NCT and WayV to pursue his individual endeavours.

+2024–present: Solo debut with Renegade

+In February 2024, Lucas released a two part documentary series entitled Freeze on his official YouTube channel.
+The documentary followed Lucas through his daily life during his hiatus, and reflected on the events of the previous two years, stating: "I had terrible thoughts; I was so sorry I wanted to die, because honestly it was all my fault.

+On 8 March 2024, JTBC News reported that Lucas would be making his solo debut in April, with SM Entertainment confirming as such later that day.
+Renegade, Lucas's debut single album, was released on 1 April 2024, along with the lead single of the same name.
+The album debuted at number 13 on South Korea's Circle Album Chart with first week sales of 25,897 copies.
+After Renegade's release, Lucas embarked on his first solo tour, a fan-con tour of Asia entitled Fiat Lux.
+The tour began in Hong Kong on 13 April, and continued to Jakarta, Taipei and Manila over the following weeks.